paulbricman/paulbricman.github.io/docs/tools/memnav.md

     He suggested that we perform a deconvolution on the fMRI data in order to provide a better target for the model.
 But, what if we include the BOLD response convolution as the final step of the model and make it so that it has no learnable parameters.
 That's interesting because the deconvolution operation per se doesn't have a clear solution.

 {: .info }
 Notice how the output of the second command contains none of the exact words present in the query.
-Finding all slight variations by hand would have otherwise been tedious.
+Finding all slight variations by hand would have been tedious.

 {: .info }
 The summarization and semantic search samples might look similar.
 In reality, semantic search returns multiple results, one of which is included here as an illustration.